 Know before you go

-There is a circular route around the quarry (0.9km/0.6 miles) which has steps and some steep and exposed sections
+There is a circular route around the quarry (0.9km/0.6 miles) which has steps and some steep and exposed sections.

 When to visit

-Opening timesOpen at all times
+Opening timesOpen all year round

 Best time to visitApril to August